Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Assigning_the_Requirements_&_Tasks_49.png)

-Similarly, for the product manager, On the main Navigation Bar, clicking on Artifacts \> Requirements to display the requirements list will show the task progress as it impacts the various requirements:
+Similarly, for the product manager, click on Requirements from the artifact dropdown in the global Navigation Bar to display the requirements list.
+This will show the task progress as it impacts the various requirements:

 ![](img/Assigning_the_Requirements_&_Tasks_50.png)